Personal Development, Finance and Investing For Filipinos

 Every Filipino deserves to own a property that they can call their own.

-Fortunately, home loans are there to help the common people purchase their dream home even if they don't have substantial amount of money in their bank account.
+Fortunately, home loans are there to help the common people purchase their dream home even if they don't have a substantial amount of money in their bank account.
 There are tons of home loans available in the market today but how will you know that this mortgage is the right one?
 Below are some tips on figuring out which home loan works best for you.

 Figure Out Your Capacity